What are Diversified Investment examples?

 A benchmark index can be used to gauge the performance of your investment, in terms of return and risk, for both an instrument and a set of instruments.
-At Openbank, we use the following ETFs as benchmark indexes for each asset and sub-asset class:
+At Openbank, we use the following ETFs (listed investment funds) as benchmark indexes for each asset and sub-asset class of Built your Portfolio:

 - For Fixed Income – European Government Bonds, the benchmark index is iShares Core € Govt Bond UCITS ETF, with ISIN IE00B4WXJJ64.